CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceSizingAPI..listInstanceSizes"></a>

 ### InstanceSizingAPI~listInstanceSizes() ⇒ <code>Promise</code>
-gets an array of the currently available instance sizes on civo cloud
+gets an array of the currently available instance sizes on civo cloud [GET]

 **Kind**: inner method of [<code>InstanceSizingAPI</code>](#InstanceSizingAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the instance size list or rejects with an